whatisnuclear/website/_news/2023-09-22-pm1-final-summary-report-foia.md

 Notably, they really were not impressed with how much maintenance the conventional (non-nuclear) parts of the plant required.
-"Perhaps another approach is required".
+"Perhaps another approach is necessary".
 Direct energy conversion, anyone?

 <figure class="figure">
 <a href="/img/pm1/pm1fsr-16.jpg" >